olxssa/bachelorproject/README.md

 In the conducted wound healing experiment, a wound closing more intensely would suggest an aggressively growing siRNA knockdown.
 In comparison, cells closing a wound less fast than the wild type cells indicate the detection of a potential drug target.

 ### Methods and Results
 This repository gives an overview of the code used to analyse biological time-series image data.
+It is divided into the four sub-topics 1.
+Image pre-processing, 2.
+Scratch detection, 3.
+Cell feature analysis and 4.
+Cell trajectory analysis.
+Each sub-topic is represented by either a Jupyter Notebook or a Python script covering some code as well as explanations and graphics.

 1. [Image pre-processing](https://github.com/olxssa/bachelorproject/blob/main/image_stitching_AND_drift_correction_exp2_MIST.ijm):
 * Image stitching using the Fiji plugin ['Microscopy Image Stitching Tool'](https://www.nature.com/articles/s41598-017-04567-y)